alanchelmickjr/Robot-Lego-Spike-Hub/README.md

 # Robot Lego Spike Hub

-Here you will find a program that will scan all ports on a Spike hub and set them up to do whatever you want.
+I designed this during Robotics 232 class.
+Here you will find a program that will scan all ports on a Spike hub and set them up to do whatever you want, that way it doesn't matter where you plug stuff in.

 All the colors and hub codes are prepared for you including sound codes for instruments and songs.

+It is a beta template so make it yours and ask questions if you like.

 <img style="max-width: 600px;" src="https://assets.education.lego.com/v3/assets/blt293eea581807678a/blt96801dfdfb5b7521/627118b9941a2939d3d00593/45678_prod_packaging_SPIKE_PRIME_Set_01.png?locale=en-us&auto=webp&format=jpeg&width=1600&quality=90&fit=bounds"/>